 The layer of leather or material that spans the inner compartments of bags.
 Linings that are badly torn, deteriorated, stained or discoloured may require replacement.
 A section of colour-matched leather or material is measured and handcrafted to the dimensions of the original lining.
 The newly crafted lining is then inserted and stitched from the inside of the bag.
 Our craftsmen are able to incorporate multiple compartments, pockets and zips to the new lining.
-Please note we always recommend leather linings over fabric as it is more durable and provides better long-term value at the same cost.
+Please note we always recommend leather linings over fabric as it is more durable and provides better long-term value.

 Get in touch with us